-The CircleBack tool captures everything from names, email addresses, mobile and work phone numbers, and job titles to company website and social media URLs.
+The CircleBack tool captures everything from names, email addresses, mobile and work phone numbers, and job titles to the company website and social media URLs.
 Customers can enable CircleBack by installing the NimbleSmart Contact App browser extension in Chrome, Safari, Firefox or Edge.

-The business card scanning feature, which currently is available in iOS, allows users to photograph business cards and collect names, addresses, titles, company email addresses and phone numbers.
+The business card scanning feature, which is currently available in iOS, allows users to photograph business cards and collect names, addresses, titles, company email addresses, and phone numbers.
 An Android version of the tool is scheduled for release later this year.

 Nimble’s agreement with CircleBack highlights the growing use of artificial intelligence in customer relationship management.
 It allows enterprise users to automate the expansion and updating of key business contacts with less need for human intervention.

 “There is a growing number of companies that are using AI combined with third-party data — either internally sourced or third-party crowdsourced for data enrichment — all focused on embedding intelligence into the sales process,” noted Sheryl Kingstone, an analyst at 451 Research.